Teaching sports marketing has given me the opportunity, if not the excuse, to look closer at specific sponsorship deals that…

 My best advice here is to contact other sponsors and ask them who they work with.
 This is especially important when you see a well-executed activation or like how a brand is being promoted by a team or network.
 You can also dig in on LinkedIn to identify both reps and managers that have experience.
 A little prep work here can make a big difference.
 At Line Drive Sports Marketing, we never go in blind and given the Kevin Bacon nature of sports, there is rarely a call made that doesn’t have some connection to it.

 That subtitle is misleading.
 There really isn’t an art to negotiating a great deal.
 Each team or network has access to assets that are both linear, digital.
 They also have physical assets that are in venue and off venue.
 The majority of these assets will be spoken for by their current partners.
 That being said, there is almost always plenty of opportunities.

 You want to know EVERYTHING they have to offer.
 Why?
 Because deals end at some point, and perhaps an asset that is currently spoken for will be favorable for your brand in the future.
 You need to make sure your representative knows that so that they can keep you in mind should that asset ever come available.

 Your next steps in this process are critical.
-Your AE is trained to sell you as big of a sponsorship as possible.
+Your Account Executive (AE) is trained to sell you as big of a sponsorship as possible.
 It’s their job.
-This is how they get paid, this is how they are evaluated.
+This is how they get paid, and how they are evaluated.
 It’s the reality of the business, and I’m not chiding them for it.
 You, as the client, need to know that going in.

 The Sports Sponsorship Sales Process